YasmineBB/The-True-Crime-Quiz/README.md

 #### Google Developer Tools - Lighthouse Testing

-When running Lighthouse testing, I used an incognito window after I was having some issues with performance ratings caused by my Chrome extensions.
+When running Lighthouse testing, I used an incognito window to minimise any issues with performance ratings caused by my Chrome extensions.
+There were no issues to report.

 [Lighthouse Testing Scores](Lighthouse.md)